rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

    ### Add STS

-   In a Standard Eclipse, you can add STS in
+   Optionally, you can add STS to a Standard Eclipse install:

 0. Help > Eclipse Marketplace and Find: Spring.
 0. Click Install.